Travel Value Finder

 The Best of Both: The “Home Base” Model

-My personal favorite approach for retirement travel: pick one home base (Lisbon, Chiang Mai, Oaxaca) for 2–4 weeks, then take day trips and overnight excursions from there.
+My personal favorite approach for retirement travel: pick one home base (Lisbon, Chiang Mai, Oaxaca) for 2β4 weeks, then take day trips and overnight excursions from there.
 You get variety without constant packing and unpacking.
 Your accommodation often gets cheaper the longer you stay.
 And you start to actually know a place rather than just passing through it.
+Explore the Best Destinations for Retirees in 2026: Where to Go This Year and Discover the Travel After 60: Everything You Need to Know Guide or the Senior-Friendly Cities in Europe: Best Places to Visit Over 60

 About the Author